 Companies that have a science-aligned target are encouraged to disclose this metric as stated in the most up to date SBTi Corporate Manual.
-This metric can be found within section 35 of the most up to date IFRS S2 standards, depending on the specific responses provided by the company.
+This metric can be found within paragraph 35 of the most up to date IFRS S2 standards, depending on the specific responses provided by the company, as incorporated from the TCFD's recommendations for disclosure on Metrics and Targets.
 A metric similar to the metric stated above can be found within the GRI framework 305-1: Direction Scope 1 emissions.
-This metric may be found within the most up to date TCFD framework under Metrics and Targets recommended disclosure depending on the specific responses provided by a company.